cagintunc/HealthcareApp/README.md

 # HealthcareApp
-A prototype application for healthcare analysis <br>
+A prototype application for healthcare analysis. <br>
+A CAPSTONE project in the Master of Engineering program at the University of California, Berkeley <br>

 ### Table of Contents